AnonymityDataRelease/PivotsCR/README.md

 **Step3:** Generate Plausible English Mentions

  - Search the most similar English words for each word in a source-language mention.
 In this paper, we used the CSLS (Cross-domain similarity local scaling) proposed by [MUSE](https://github.com/facebookresearch/MUSE).
-Alternatively, you can also employ the cosine similarity of vectors to measure the word similarity and [GENSIM](https://radimrehurek.com/gensim/models/keyedvectors.html) is suggested.
+Alternatively, you can employ the cosine similarity of vectors to measure the word similarity and [GENSIM](https://radimrehurek.com/gensim/models/keyedvectors.html) is suggested.
  - Clean the similar words using NMS algorithm, and generated plausible English mentions for each source mention
 	 ```
 	 python SemanticNMS.py